Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 • Low glycemic index nutrition: prioritize fiber, protein and good fats.

-• Regular physical activity: Exercise directly improves insulin sensitivity.
+• Regular physical activity: exercise directly improves insulin sensitivity.

 • Nutraceuticals studied: chromium, berberine, magnesium, myo-inositol.